Simply Wall St Review 2023: Is The Subscription Worth The Price?

 Simply Wall St was founded in 2014 by Al Bentley in Sydney, Australia.

-This investing platform boasts 5 million users worldwide, and covers 150,000 stocks across 170 countries.
+This investing platform boasts 5 million users worldwide and covers 150,000 stocks across 170 countries.

-In addition, Simply Wall St has been featured in Forbes, Tech Crunch, and CNBC, to name a few.
+Simply Wall St has been featured in Forbes, Tech Crunch, and CNBC, to name a few.

-Below we explore who should use this investing platform and why
+Below, we explore who should use this investing platform and why.

 Investors Focused on Fundamental Analysis